Life permeates the Universe, and is striving to gain a foothold in matter.

 George Bernard Shaw

 Here we must consider the contentious issue of how the brain and mind relate to one another, if indeed there is any distinction at all.
-The question is complex, too much so to be given justice here, but essentially it comes down to the difference between two conflicting interpretations based on dualism and materialism.
+The question is complex, too much so to be given justice here, but essentially, it comes down to the difference between two conflicting interpretations based on 'dualism' and 'materialism'.
 Dualism, as originally conceived by Descartes, argues that the brain and mind are distinct from one another and interact, allowing for the existence of the soul or spirit.
 Materialism on the other hand was born out of the conviction that the mind is purely mechanical and non-distinct from the brain itself.
-Most people, even today, prefer to believe in some form of metaphysical non-materialistic dualism.
-This idea has been in decline among academics for the last sixty years, and is dismissed by most contemporary experts on the subject.
-Even so, it has to be said that proving materialism through mechanical models is extremely difficult, if not impossible, this is reflected in what David Chalmers realistically termed the 'hard problem of consciousness'.
+Most people, even today, prefer to believe in some form of metaphysical non-materialistic dualism, but this idea has been in decline among academics for the last sixty years, and is dismissed by most contemporary experts on the subject.
+Even so, it has to be said that proving materialism through mechanical models is extremely difficult, if not impossible; this is reflected in what David Chalmers realistically termed the 'hard problem of consciousness'.

-Among materialists the debate has switched to whether consciousness can be understood in terms of computer programming, or if there is something non-computable about it which cannot be simulated in Artificial Intelligence.
-Basically the same old argument but with the idea of us possessing a soul having been removed from the equation.
-Some evolutionists have responded to the limitations of reductionism by adopting vague notions of emergence.
-It would seem that within science, it is a sin to admit one does not know, therefore we end up with a situation where everyone 'knows' something different, perhaps this in itself tells us something about the nature of consciousness.
+Among materialists, the debate has switched to whether consciousness can be understood in terms of computer programming, or if there is something non-computable about it which cannot be simulated in Artificial Intelligence.
+Basically, the same old argument, but with the idea of us possessing a soul removed from the equation.
+Some evolutionists have responded to the limitations of reductionism by adopting vague notions of 'emergence'.
+It would seem that within science, it is a sin to admit one does not know, therefore we end up with a situation where everyone 'knows' something different - perhaps this in itself tells us something about the nature of consciousness.

-Descartes conception of a headquarters of consciousness led to the popular belief in what Dennett refers to as the Cartesian Theatre, where all the various streams of our conscious experience arrive in chronological sequence to be viewed by our inner self; the audience.
-Dennett argues logically for a Multi-Draught Model, which takes into account the neurological reality of streams of consciousness terminating at various destinations situated around the brain, not necessarily sequentially and therefore termed as temporal and spatial smearing.
-Our eye movement leads to the perception of an event in one location of the brain, simultaneously, though not necessarily sequentially; memories of similar events are triggered along with descriptive language at separate locations, all these streams being coherently deciphered without ever having to come together in the same location.
+Descartes' conception of a headquarters of consciousness, led to the popular belief in what Dennett refers to as the Cartesian Theatre, where all the various streams of our conscious experience arrive in chronological sequence to be viewed by our inner self; the audience.
+Dennett argues logically for a 'multiple drafts model', which takes into account the neurological reality of streams of consciousness terminating at various destinations situated around the brain, not necessarily sequentially and therefore termed as temporal and spatial smearing.
+Our eye movement leads to the perception of an event in one location of the brain; simultaneously, though not necessarily sequentially, memories of similar events are triggered along with descriptive language at separate locations, all these streams being coherently deciphered without ever having to come together in the same location.

-The problem with this traditional argument about consciousness is that it has been going on since the days of Lock and Hume without promising any satisfactory conclusion.
+It has been said that the problem with this traditional argument about consciousness is that it has been going on since the days of Lock and Hume, without promising any satisfactory conclusion.

 If we approach the emergence of consciousness from an evolutionary point of view, implying that the mind and brain are non-distinct from one another and subject to the same evolutionary processes as the rest of the body, we can consider our self-awareness as the inevitable result of the evolution of life in general.
 The process could have begun with complex macromolecules evolving the ability to act purposefully, as in Dennett's 'birth of agency'.
-The next stage could have involved single cell organisms developing a primitive form of consciousness, as suggested by Marguilis and Sagan, natural selection favouring organisms with the ability to make choices.
-Such ability remained primitive in terms of consciousness in the sense that computers are able to make choices.
+The next stage could have involved single cell organisms developing a primitive form of consciousness - natural selection favouring organisms with the ability to make choices, as suggested by Marguilis and sagan.
+Such ability remained primitive in terms of consciousness, in the sense that computers are able to make choices.
 The motivating factor for the selection of such behaviour may have been its success in relation to the dynamics of predator-prey relationships, as postulated by Baringa, allowing an organism to avoid simply bumping into another organism which would devour it.
-The ongoing development of conscious experience could have been stimulated in terms of sensations like pain and a sense of fear motivating an organism to avoid life threatening situations, along with a sense of taste providing a stimulus to find nourishment and pleasurable sensation; providing a reward for expending energy on reproduction (Chalmers), the latter consideration having been taken to the extreme in humans.
+The ongoing development of conscious experience could have been stimulated in terms of sensations, like pain and a sense of fear, motivating an organism to avoid life-threatening situations, along with a sense of taste providing a stimulus to find nourishment and pleasurable sensation, providing a reward for expending energy on reproduction, (Chalmers), the latter consideration having been taken to the extreme in humans.